Contact Info | Map | History | Reformed Beliefs | Visiting with us

 History

 Our congregation began as a Dutch Reformed church in 1740.
 In 1831 it disbanded.
-The church building was sold to the Lutheran Church in Christiansted, remodeled, and can be visited today on Kings St. The Reformed Church was replanted in 1992 under the auspices of the Reformed Church in America, initially worshipping at Country Day School, and then building the facility you see today atop Kingshill.
+The church building was sold to the Lutheran Church in Christiansted, remodeled, and can be visited today on Kings St. The congregation was re-established in 1992 under the auspices of the Reformed Church in America.

 Mission